Asbestos Wall & Ceiling Lining Removal

 Analysis of LDB samples has shown it contains up to 70 percent asbestos fibres which are not bound in a cement matrix, as they are with asbestos cement sheeting.
 LDB is considerably softer and will start to disintegrate easily if disturbed.

 For asbestos wall and ceiling removal, we have the relevant licensing and comply with all regulations in regards to asbestos removals.
-We are fully licensed asbestos roofing removal exerts operating across the greater Brisbane & Sydney area with all of our crews holding an A class license (AS1).
+We are fully licensed asbestos roofing removal exerts operating across the Brisbane, Sunshine Coast & Gold Coast area with all of our crews holding an A class license (AS1).

 Removing and replacing the asbestos wall linings and ceilings is a significant step forward in increasing the safety of your property and the value of your home, commercial or industrial property.
 Our asbestos removal specialists have the necessary equipment and years of experience so you can be assured they will safely dispose of your asbestos roof.